Finding the best private label products to sell on Amazon isn’t an easy task.

 Any of the qualities mentioned above render the item more difficult to manufacture and copy.
 As a result, competitors tend to have a much harder time duplicating the item and copying the idea.

 Since fewer sellers opt for more complex products, the barrier to entry is much higher.
-As such, competition tends to be quite low for this type of product and remains advantageous for the few who invest.
+As such, competition tends to be quite low and remains advantageous for the few who invest.

-However, if you’re new to the Amazon private label selling game, this option is quite costly upfront and is a high-risk factor type of product offering.
+However, if you’re new to the Amazon FBA selling game, this option is quite costly upfront and it carries a high-risk factor.
 If you don’t have access to a sizable amount of funds to invest in your business and can’t afford a huge loss, the Complex Competitor might not be for you.

 Sellers should also be aware that going this route means you’ll also need more capital upfront to create something that cannot be easily replicated.
 Other potential problems include ongoing costs related to mass production, shipping, and replacements of parts.

-If your product breaks or takes damage while in transit, replacing it can be expensive.
-And if your product is larger than the standard shoebox size, that would mean more fees and surcharges for the extra weight.
+If your goods break or get damaged while in transit, replacing them can be expensive.
+And if your packaging is larger than the standard shoebox size, that would mean more fees and surcharges for the extra weight.

 Of course, there are exceptions to the rule.
 If you have the capital, a robust marketing plan, and a healthy business model, you may do well selling the Complex Competitor from the onset.

-Musical instruments, exercise equipment, and large electronic items all fall under this product archetype.
-They aren’t the standard go-to for most third-party sellers, but that doesn’t mean they can’t be optimal private label products for sellers with a solid business plan and plenty of initial capital.
+Musical instruments, exercise equipment, and large electronic items all fall under this archetype.
+They aren’t the standard go-to for most third-party sellers, but that doesn’t mean they can’t be optimal products for sellers with a solid business plan and plenty of initial capital.

 If you choose to sell in this niche, be sure to do all of your research, weigh the profitability of investment, and ensure you have a fallback plan.